Migrating from YNAB 4

 Your credit card payment category holds money (that is still in your accounts after all) for your credit card payment.
 Make that payment, and the money leaves the payment category once and for all.
 Simple, and done.

 So, what to do with that payment category in the new YNAB?

-- If you weren’t planning to pay the balance to zero, go ahead and set a goal to get you there.
-A nice Category Balance by Date goal is what you’re looking for here.
+- If you weren’t planning to pay the balance to zero, go ahead and set a target to get you there.
+A nice Category Balance by Date target is what you’re looking for here.

 Considering a Fresh Start

 We’ve made a habit over the years of talking about the value of a Fresh Start – and now is a great time for one.
 Why on earth, with your budget safely migrated, would you do that now?